inkognitro/react-app-tutorial/01-setup.md

     }
 },
 ```
-Furthermore, we can adjust our prettier settings, so let's do this by adding a `.prettierrc.js` file:
+Let's adjust our prettier settings a bit by adding a `.prettierrc.js` file:
 ```js
 // .prettierrc.js